parazeeknova/nyxtext-zenith/.github/README.md

 - Custom titlebar with inbuild menubar.
 - Statusbar with line and column number.
 - Dynamic **statusbar** that displays operations performed.
+- Read-only mode for files by default to enter edit mode press `Ctrl + E`.

 _More features coming soon._